AliceWonderMiscreations/PKI_Validation_Nameserers/README.md

 Some users are behind resolvers that block requests to some types of DNS RR requests.
-I do not know why some resolvers choose to do this but I suspect it is a an attempt to reduce the use of their resolver in a distributed denial of service attack.
+I do not know why some resolvers choose to do this but I suspect it is a an attempt to reduce the use of their resolver in a distributed Denial of Service DNS amplification attack.

 By using a distinct TLD for PKI Validation nameservers, some of these resolvers could allow TXT and DNSSEC requests for the distinct TLD while still choosing